fcoker/wdi-project-three/README.md

 # **EventZ** <img align="right" src="https://camo.githubusercontent.com/6ce15b81c1f06d716d753a61f5db22375fa684da/68747470733a2f2f67612d646173682e73332e616d617a6f6e6177732e636f6d2f70726f64756374696f6e2f6173736574732f6c6f676f2d39663838616536633963333837313639306533333238306663663535376633332e706e67"/>
 ## Overview
 Eventz is a web app planner that allows users and their friends keep track of and also add new events to it.
 Users are able to see which shows, restaurants, plays etc, their friends are going to and also let them know in return whether or not they would be attending.
-This web app is mobile friendly and also use a geolocation API to show event locations.
+This web app is mobile friendly and also uses a geolocation API to show event locations.

 This was my third project of the GA Web development course and was also the first time I have worked on a coding project as a group.
 The timeframe for this project was also one week and the main briefing was to use Angular for the front-end.